 The program also provides the student with a strong background in computers.
-The student will be trained on a wide variety of IBM compatible personal computers.
 The computer related courses include Introduction to Computer Applications, Computerized Accounting, and Spreadsheets.

 In addition to the specialized accounting and computer courses, the student will take other business courses including Introduction to Business, Business Law, and Principles of Management.
 The program includes a general education component that complements the business courses.